hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="others"></a>
 ## 13. Other Sites

+1. [Phineas Fisher](https://blog.isosceles.com/phineas-fisher-hacktivism-and-magic-tricks/) - No nonsense.
+Direct.
+How we like it.
 1. [Hacking HackingTeam - a HackBack](https://gist.github.com/jaredsburrows/9e121d2e5f1147ab12a696cf548b90b0) - Old but real talent at work.
 2. [Guacamaya Hackback](https://www.youtube.com/watch?v=5vRIisM0Op4)
 3. [Vx Underground](https://www.vx-underground.org/)